 - Additional documents as needed

 Some tips for completing the financial aid process:

 - Begin gathering documents early!
 The Financial Aid application requires a lot of specific information regarding items like your household expenses, medical/dental expenses, investment/retirement funds, etc. We recommend familiarizing yourself with the Financial Aid Application as soon as possible so you can understand what information is required and begin collecting the documents you’ll want on hand to fill it out accurately.

 - File your taxes as soon as possible.
 Your most up-to-date tax information is essential to completing the financial aid application.
-You will need to submit your 2019 tax return, including all schedules, K-1(s), form 1120s, and W2s to SSS in order for your application to be complete.
+You will need to submit your 2021 and 2022 tax return, including all schedules, K-1(s), form 1120s, and W2s to SSS in order for your application to be complete.
 If this will not be possible given your circumstances, please be in touch with firstname.lastname@example.org as soon as possible.

 - Explore tips and resources from SSS.
 One of the things we most appreciate about SSS is that they provide great tools for families in the form of webinars, worksheets, etc. Click HERE to learn more.

 |Total Household Income||% of FA Recipients||FA Grant Range||FA Grant Average|